Maine solar incentives, tax credits and rebates

 FAQ

-Can I get solar panels for free in Maine?
+Can I get free solar panels in Maine?

 There are no programs for free solar panels at this time.
-You can lease or enter a PPA with little to no upfront costs.
+However, you can lease the equipment with little to no upfront costs.

 » FREE SOLAR PANELS: Are they really free?